-With the MoCA alone, 72% of participants were classified as impaired (scores<22) or unimpaired scores(26-30).
+Using the MoCA score alone, 72% of participants were classified as impaired (scores<22) or unimpaired (scores > 26).
 Adding one CBS test (Spatial Planning) increased categorization the most (92%), leaving only 4 participants in the borderline group (See Figure 1).
-This was not because Spatial Planning was the most difficult test, as the equally difficult Spatial Span test left 5 participants in the borderline group.
+This was not simply because Spatial Planning was the most difficult test, as the equally difficult Spatial Span test left 5 participants in the borderline group.
 Test difficulty was determined from an unrelated study with scores from 327 participants age 71-80 (see Supplementary Figure 1).

 Participants’ scores on the three tests identified in the stepwise regressions (Feature Match, Odd One Out, and Spatial Planning) were converted to z-scores and averaged to create a composite.
 This composite score strongly correlated with MoCA scores r=0.74 (p<0.001), and was slightly less correlated with MMSE scores (r=0.55, p<0.001; see Supplementary Figure 2).